ellenjoos/ellenjoos.github.io/index.md

 ## Conferences

+06/2023 Joos E, Arrouet A, Polgári P, Giersch A "Altered temporal order judgments in Schizophrenia but not in Bipolar Disorders" presented as a talk at the 10th journées scientifiques de la fédération de médecine translationelle de Strasbourg (FMTS) held in Strasbourg, France

 05/2023 Arrouet A, Polgári P, Giersch A, Joos E "Explicit and implicit measures of temporal order judgments in Schizophrenia and Bipolar Disorders" presented as a talk at The Science of Consciousness Conference (TSC) held in Taormina, Italy

 02/2023 Attending the Neurex Symposium "Neuromodulation in Psychiatry".
 Hosted by iCube and held in Strasbourg